Diphenhydramine: Overdose

-Acute poisoning can be fatal, leading to cardiovascular collapse and death in 2–18 hours, and in general is treated using a symptomatic and supportive approach.
-Diagnosis of toxicity is based on history and clinical presentation, and in general specific levels are not useful.
+Acute poisoning can be fatal, leading to cardiovascular collapse and death in 2–18 hours, and in general, is treated using a symptomatic and supportive approach.
+Diagnosis of toxicity is based on history and clinical presentation, and in general, precise plasma levels do not appear to provide useful relevant clinical information.
 Several levels of evidence strongly indicate diphenhydramine (similar to chlorpheniramine) can block the delayed rectifier potassium channel and, as a consequence, prolong the QT interval, leading to cardiac arrhythmias such as torsades de pointes.

 No specific antidote for diphenhydramine toxicity is known, but the anticholinergic syndrome has been treated with physostigmine for severe delirium or tachycardia.
 Benzodiazepines may be administered to decrease the likelihood of psychosis, agitation, and seizures in people who are prone to these symptoms.

 Interactions

 Alcohol may increase the drowsiness caused by diphenhydramine.

 Pharmacology

 Pharmacodynamics

 Diphenhydramine, while traditionally known as an antagonist, acts primarily as an inverse agonist of the histamine H1 receptor.
 It is a member of the ethanolamine class of antihistaminergic agents.
 By reversing the effects of histamine on the capillaries, it can reduce the intensity of allergic symptoms.
 It also crosses the blood–brain barrier and inversely agonizes the H1 receptors centrally.
 Its effects on central H1 receptors cause drowsiness.

-Like many other first-generation antihistamines, diphenhydramine is also a potent antimuscarinic (a competitive antagonist of muscarinic acetylcholine receptors) and, as such, at high doses can cause anticholinergic syndrome.
+Diphenhydramine is a potent antimuscarinic (a competitive antagonist of muscarinic acetylcholine receptors) and, as such, at high doses can cause anticholinergic syndrome.
 The utility of diphenhydramine as an antiparkinson agent is the result of its blocking properties on the muscarinic acetylcholine receptors in the brain.

 Diphenhydramine also acts as an intracellular sodium channel blocker, which is responsible for its actions as a local anesthetic.
 Diphenhydramine has also been shown to inhibit the reuptake of serotonin.
 It has been shown to be a potentiator of analgesia induced by morphine, but not by endogenous opioids, in rats.
 The drug has also been found to act as an inhibitor of histamine N-methyltransferase (HNMT).